LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab03-Selection.md

    - Use `prompt()` again to ask, "What is your age?".
 Convert the answer to a number and store it in `age`.
    - Write a nested `if` statement.
 The outer `if` should check if `isMember` is `"yes"`.
    - The inner `if` should check if `age` is over 65.
 If both are true, print `"You qualify for the senior member discount."`.
-3. - Declare a variable `password` and set its value to `"Swordfish123"`.
-   - Write an `if` statement that checks if the password's length is greater than 10 characters.
-   - Inside that `if` block, add a nested `if` statement that checks if the password includes the number `"1"`.
-   - If both conditions are met, print `"Password meets security requirements."`.
 4. - Declare `let purchaseTotal = 150;`.
    - Declare `let shippingCountry = "USA";`.
    - Write a nested `if` statement.
 The outer `if` should check if `purchaseTotal` is greater than 100.